 I live at Golden Grain Farm near Wadena, Saskatchewan, Canada.
 The property was named by children's author Thornton W Burgess (1874–1965).
 Apparently there once was a big three-storey farmhouse (long gone) with wraparound verandas that was his summer retreat back in the day.
 Now we (Farmbeau and I) live in a smallish 1970s bungalow.
 This sign hung at the end of the driveway when we bought the place, and it is still there along with this old

 More info about Thornton Burgess: click here.

 You were wondering about me — where I live, how old I am, and so on?

 • live about six miles from TOWN.• born in 1959.

 • I wrote a lot of letters when I was a kid and a young woman, and at 12 I got my first diary.
-I remember it had a blue cover and was a day-dated one-year diary, but that's about all, and I don't have it anymore.
+I remember it had a blue cover and was a day-dated one-year diary.
 At 15 my English teacher assigned a journal for the duration of the semester and I've been keeping one ever since, and still have them all.
 When I discovered email and online journals, my letter-writing habit changed.
 I use my webpage now.
 The only drawback is not receiving a response in the mail anymore.

 • If I could do exactly what I wanted to do every day of my life, I'd be reading, writing, listening to music, playing music (though I can't play my guitar, piano, harmonica or accordion worth shit, it's still fun to try), singing (but not in public), listening to my favourite CBC Radio programs, watching comedies, dramas and documentaries (not horror movies or violent films, ever), communing with the flowers and birds and fairies, and sitting on the deck with a friend and a glass of wine on a summer evening.